In WordPress terminology, a list of links displayed on your sidebar menu is often referred to as a blogroll.

 This area provides some additional link functionality …

-(Link Relationship (XFN) – Add New Link page)
+(Link Relationship (XFN) area)

 - Notes: Add notes about the link in this section for your own internal reference.

-Enter information in the above fields or just leave this section blank.
+Type in your information in the above fields or just leave this section blank.

 (Toggle link visibility on and off)